Cultural Awareness - Living and working in Denmark

 Please note that the workshops are identical, so please only sign up for one.

-The workshops conclude with Danish smørrebrød sandwiches and reflections.
+The workshop concludes with Danish smørrebrød sandwiches and reflections.
 We hope you join us!

 Testimonials from workshop participants: